Scalp Psoriasis (cont.)

 - What are office treatments for scalp psoriasis?

 - What is the prognosis of scalp psoriasis?
 Is there a cure?

 - Are there support groups for individuals with psoriasis?

 - Find a local Doctor in your town

 What are office treatments for scalp psoriasis?

 Rarely, it may be of benefit to inject triamcinolone acetonide directly into psoriatic plaques.
 Aside from the pain involved, the benefit only lasts about six weeks at best.
-Ultraviolet light in wavelengths near 313nm (narrow band UVB) is effective in psoriasis.
+Ultraviolet light in wavelengths near 313 nm (narrow band UVB) is effective in psoriasis.
 The hair, however, can pose a barrier to effective administration unless it is removed or sparse.
-The excimer laser puts out laser light in these UV wavelengths also and can be of benefit if the amount of scalp involvement is limited.
+The excimer laser produces out laser light in these UV wavelengths also and can be of benefit if the amount of scalp involvement is limited.

 What are systemic treatments for psoriasis?